top of page

 7. The Perils of Processed Foods

 Another diet trap lies in the consumption of processed foods.
 Processed foods cause weight gain.
 How?
-These foods are usually high in energy density, low in nutrient content, and hyper-palatable, which can contribute to overconsumption and weight gain.
-Ultra-processed foods with lots of added sugar may disrupt the balance of hunger hormones and fullness signals, leading to more calories consumed.
+These foods are usually high in energy density, low in nutrient content, and hyper-palatable, which contributes to overconsumption and weight gain.
+Ultra-processed foods with loads of added sugar may disrupt the balance of hunger hormones and fullness signals, leading to more calories consumed.
 For many people, constant hunger results.

 Whenever possible, choose minimally processed whole foods.